Cultural production:

 Fieldwork directed by Michael Kaethler, Poem composed by Transdisciplinary Design Team,

-Zine lay-outed by Daniela Santillan Nunez, and Translated & Witten by Sakumi Yamaguchi.
+Zine lay-outed by Daniela Santillan Nunez, and Session facilitated, Translated & Witten by Sakumi Yamaguchi.